mwiget/vmxdocker/README.md

 ### Requirements

 - Juniper Networks vMX distribution tar file.
 Download the latest vMX package from [http://www.juniper.net/support/downloads/?p=vmx#sw](http://www.juniper.net/support/downloads/?p=vmx#sw).
-A valud user account is required to access and download the file.
+A valid user account is required to access and download the file.
 This file must be made available to the container at startup via a mounted volume.
 - Bare metal linux server with [Docker](https://www.docker.com) installed.
 Currently tested with Ubuntu 14.04 and 15.04.
 The kernel must have HugePages reserved by setting the following options in /etc/default/grub:

 ```